mzmine/mzmine_documentation/docs/module_docs/featdet_adap_chromatogram_builder/adap-chromatogram-builder.md

 **Min highest intensity**: minimum intensity that the highest point in the EIC must exceed in order for the corresponding trace to be considered valid and retained in the feature list.

 **Scan to scan accuracy (m/z)**: maximum allowed difference between an EIC-associated _m/z_ and a new data point to be added to the existing EIC trace.
 It is essentially the maximum allowed mass accuracy deviation between consecutive data points in the EICs.
-The tolerance can be set in _m/z_, ppm or both (see [Mass detection](../featdet_mass_detection/mass-detection.md#parameters-settings)).
+The tolerance can be set in _m/z_, ppm or both.
 It is an [inter-scan _m/z_ tolerance](../../terminology/general-terminology.md#Intra-and-inter-scan-tolerances) and it depends on the mass accuracy, resolution and stabiity of the instrument.
 :octicons-light-bulb-16: **Tip**.
 The best way to optimize this parameter is by manually inspecting the the raw data and determining the typical fluctuation of the accurate mass measurement over consecutive scans.
 A good starting point is 0.002-0.005 _m/z_ and 5-10 ppm for Orbitrap instruments, while 0.005 _m/z_ and 10-15 ppm can be used for TOF devices.

 **Suffix**: string added to the filename as suffix when creating the corresponding feature list.